techascent/tech.ml.dataset/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/techascent/tech.ml.dataset.svg)](https://clojars.org/techascent/tech.ml.dataset)

-Dataset and ETL pipeline for machine learning.
-Datasets are currently in-memory columnwise databases and we support parsing from file or input-stream which means we support gzipped csv/tsv files.
-The backing store behind tech.ml.dataset is [tech.datatype](https://github.com/techascent/tech.datatype).
-We now have support for datetime types and joins!
+Dataset and ETL pipeline for data processing and machine learning.
+Datasets are currently in-memory columnwise databases and we support parsing from file or input-stream which means we support gzipped csv/tsv files, xls, xlsx files, json, and sequences of maps as input sources.

+Data storage is efficient (primitive arrays), datetime types are often converted to an integer representation and strings are loaded into string tables.
+These features together dramatically increase the working set size in memory.
+Because data is stored in columnar fashion columnwise operations on the dataset are very fast.

+Conversion back into sequences of maps is very efficient and we have support for writing the dataset back out to csv, tsv, and gzipped varieties of those.

+`tech.ml.dataset` is a professional tool for working with datasets that fit into memory.

 * Quick code-oriented [walkthrough](docs/walkthrough.md)